-- 21. (1) Subject to subsection (6), a service provider, other than a sole trader, shall appoint an individual as its money laundering reporting officer to- - (a) receive and consider internal money laundering and terrorist financing disclosures; - (b) consider whether a suspicious activity report should be made to the Reporting Authority; and - (c) where he considers a suspicious activity report should be made, submit the report.

-- (2) A service provider shall ensure that- - (a) the individual appointed as money laundering reporting officer under this section is of an appropriate level of seniority; and - (b) the money laundering reporting officer has timely access to all records that are necessary or expedient for the purpose of performing his or her functions.
+- 21. (1) Subject to subsection (6), a service provider, other than a sole trader, shall appoint an individual approved by the supervisory authority as its money laundering reporting officer to- - (a) receive and consider internal money laundering and terrorist financing disclosures; - (b) consider whether a suspicious activity report should be made to the Reporting Authority; and - (c) where he considers a suspicious activity report should be made, submit the report.
+(R.A.s 27/2009, s.
+16(a) and (b) and 36/2013, s.
+20(a)) - (2) A service provider shall ensure that- - (a) the individual appointed as money laundering reporting officer under this section is of an appropriate level of seniority; and - (b) the money laundering reporting officer has timely access to all records that are necessary or expedient for the purpose of performing his or her functions.

-(3) When an individual has ceased to be the money laundering reporting officer of a service provider, the service provider shall forthwith appoint another individual approved by the relevant supervisory authority as its money laundering reporting officer.
+(3) When an individual has ceased to be the money laundering reporting officer of a service provider, the service provider shall as soon as reasonably practicable appoint another individual approved by the supervisory authority as its money laundering reporting officer.

-- (4) A service provider shall give the relevant supervisory authority written notice within 7 days after the date- - (a) of the appointment of a money laundering reporting officer; or - (b) that an individual ceases, for whatever reason, to be its money laundering reporting officer.
+- (4) A service provider shall give the supervisory authority written notice within 7 days after the date- - (a) of the appointment of a money laundering reporting officer; or - (b) that an individual ceases, for whatever reason, to be its money laundering reporting officer.
+(R.A.s 27/2009, s.
+16(a) and (c) and 36/2013, s.
+20(c)) - (5) The money laundering reporting officer of a service provider may also be appointed to be its money laundering compliance officer. - (6) The Codes may modify the requirements of this section in relation to particular types or category of service provider.

-- (5) The money laundering reporting officer of a service provider may also be appointed to be its money laundering compliance officer. - (6) The Code may modify the requirements of this section in relation to particular types or category of service provider. - (7) A service provider who contravenes this section is guilty of an offence and is liable on summary conviction, to a fine of \$50,000.
+(7) A service provider who contravenes this section is guilty of an offence and is liable on summary conviction, to a fine of \$50,000.